Best Xbox Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 £539£489 (save £50 or 9%)

-Best Black Friday Xbox series X deals and bundles we've found today
+Best Black Friday Xbox deals to save on games, consoles and accessories

 Xbox Series X – Forza Horizon 5 bundle and Call of Duty: Modern Warfare III

-What's the deal: Shoppers can save £50 when they buy an Xbox Series X with Forza Horizon 5, Forza Horizon 5 Hot Wheels and Call of Duty: Modern Warfare III.
+What's the deal: Shoppers can save £50 when they buy an Xbox Series X with Forza Horizon 5, Forza Horizon 5 Hot Wheels and Call of Duty: Modern Warfare III (there's a pattern here).

 Why we chose it: This is the ultimate Black Friday bundle for gamers.
 Not only will you get the latest Xbox, you'll also get a varied selection of games, including the Forza Horizon 5, which comes loaded with an expansion pack, car pass, welcome pack and more.